 Routes into policing

 Recruiting is regional, with each force responsible for its own staffing.
 Potential Police officers begin the application process by choosing the force for which they would like to work (note that you can only apply to one force at a time).
 One of the best ways to see the jobs and opportunities available in your preferred area is to look at the individual forces’ websites.
 Here you can search and apply for vacancies and opportunities.
-For a list of UK Police forces and their contact details, click here Vacancies are also advertised on websites such as All Police Jobs and you can find full information about recruitment, assessment, training and careers on the College of Policing website.
+Click here for a list of UK Police forces and their contact details here.
+Vacancies are also advertised on websites such as All Police Jobs and you can find full information about recruitment, assessment, training and careers on the College of Policing website.

 - Step 1: on receiving your application form, the force that you have applied to will check your eligibility and mark your responses to competency questions (if these are used by the force).
 If your application is successful, you will be invited to attend an assessment centre (step 2).